 If this sounds interesting to you as a pet owner, continue reading.

 1. AVMF’s Veterinary Care Charitable Fund

-The first place to get free and cheap veterinary care for low-income families is American Veterinary Medical Foundation (AVMF).
-They operate a wonderful program known as Veterinary Care Charitable Fund.
-This fund supports veterinary specialists that provide medical services to pets that are either lost, neglected, or even in some cases, abused animals.
-They also help low-income persons and families to get free veterinary care for their pets.
+The first place to get free and cheap veterinary care for low-income families is the American Veterinary Medical Foundation (AVMF).
+They operate a wonderful program known as the Veterinary Care Charitable Fund.
+This fund supports veterinary specialists who provide medical services to pets that are either lost, neglected, or in some cases, abused animals.
+They also help low-income persons and families get free veterinary care for their pets.